Intervention/docs/image/v3/basics/colors.md

 > public ColorInterface::convertTo(string|ColorspaceInterface $colorspace): ColorInterface

 Each color object has a method for converting into other color spaces.
-Here, the target space can be specified either as a string or as an object.
-This also works if the driver used does not support the target color space.
+The target color space can be specified either as a string or as an object.
+This works even if the current driver does not support the target color space.

 The following color spaces are available.